By Alan Wheat, Senior Product Manager.

-The best thing about creating Binders in pdfDocs is that it does all the hard work of organizing documents and files into an easy-to-read, easy-to-send electronic PDF.
+The best thing about creating PDF binders with pdfDocs binder is that it does all the hard work of organizing documents and files into an easy-to-read, easy-to-send electronic PDF.
 The second best thing is that you can customize your Binder Projects as you work on them.
-We’ve already looked at adding custom metadata; next is customizing the Table of Contents (TOC) in Binder Projects.
+We’ve already covered adding custom metadata; next is customizing the Table of Contents (TOC) in Binder Projects.

-pdfDocs will automatically generate an interactive TOC from a Microsoft Word template file when outputting a single or multi-page PDF Binder.
-It may be, however, that the standard TOC in pdfDocs isn’t quite right for the kinds of Binders you are creating.
-Or, you might want to slightly alter the existing pdfDocs TOC template and add corporate stationery or styles.
-In pdfDocs Binder, both are possible.
+pdfDocs binder will automatically generate an interactive TOC from a Microsoft Word template file when outputting a single or multi-page PDF binder.
+It may be, however, that the standard TOC isn’t quite right for the kinds of binders you are creating.
+Or, you might want to slightly alter the existing TOC template and add corporate stationery or styles.
+In pdfDocs binder, both are possible.

 Customizing Binder Project Templates